Karan-b-5/Razorpay-Frontend-Clone/README.md

 *   To start the project, run the following command:
     *   ```plaintext
-        npm run dev
+        npm start
         ```

-*   This will start a development server and you can view the project in your browser at `http://localhost:3000`.
+*   This will start a development server and you can view the project in your browser at `http://localhost:5173`.

 ## Contributing